muratk3n/thirdwave/en/tweets/2019/week30.md

 ---

-Here is the deal; you can argue with a model, but it is hard to argue with an ML result.
-More data would have made it better maybe?
-Should I have added another layer in my NN?
-The the test data supposedly tells you that but again you are back to the data.
-ML is captive to it cuz at the end of the day it has nothing else.

-*2019-7-21 10:41:38*

----

 He is right.
 Sethian works with PDEs (used in phy) on all kinds of interesting problems.
 We need more of this, but instead a lot of brain power is wasted on the "statistical thing", where practitioners mainly